DLR-RM/SingleViewReconstruction/UNetNormalGen/README.md

 For the prediction, you need a pretrained model, you can either train one yourself or use our pretrained model.

-First download the model from here: [TODO](TODO) and move the unzipped files in a new folder in `UNetNormalGen/model`.
+First download the model with this [script](../download_models.py) and move the unzipped files in a new folder in `UNetNormalGen/model`.

 Now run the prediction pipeline: